2022 Liberty Bowl: Arkansas

-Arkansas began the season ranked No. 19 and won their first three contests but lost their next three and finished the season losing three of their last four games; they entered the game with a record of 6–6, with a 3–5 record in SEC contests.
+Arkansas began the season ranked No. 19 and won their first three contests but lost their next three and finished the season losing three of their last four games; they entered the game with a record of 6–6 and 3–5 in SEC contests.
 This was Arkansas' 44th bowl appearance all-time and their second in a row after playing in the 2022 Outback Bowl.
 This was the Razorbacks' sixth appearance in the Liberty Bowl, with their last coming in the January 2016 edition against Kansas State.

-Quarterback KJ Jefferson and running back Raheim Sanders were projected to be the biggest pieces of Arkansas' offense, with the former having announced on December 3 that he would forgo the NFL Draft in favor of a final year at Arkansas and the latter finishing in second place in the SEC for total rushing yards during the season.
-Like Kansas, the Razorback defense was cited as a potential liability as they gave up a large number of yards to many opponents in the regular season.
-The Razorbacks were missing several players for the game due to either the NCAA transfer portal, injury, or NFL Draft preparation; on offense, wide receiver Ketron Jackson and tight end Trey Knox transferred after the end of the regular season and wide receiver Jadon Haselwood decided to opt out of the game for the draft.
+Quarterback KJ Jefferson announced on December 3 that he would forgo the NFL draft in favor of a final year at Arkansas.
+Running back Raheim Sanders finished in second place in the SEC for total rushing yards during the season.
+College Football News said that the Razorback defense could have a "slew of problems" with Kansas's offense as they gave up a large number of yards to many opponents in the regular season.
+The Razorbacks were missing several players for the game due to either the NCAA transfer portal, injury, or NFL draft preparation; on offense, wide receiver Ketron Jackson and tight end Trey Knox transferred after the end of the regular season and wide receiver Jadon Haselwood decided to opt out of the game for the draft.
 On defense, linebackers Bumper Pool and Drew Sanders did not play due to injury and draft preparation, respectively, while tackle Isaiah Nichols opted to transfer.
 In total, only 51 scholarship players dressed for the game for Arkansas.
 Additionally, Arkansas was without former defensive coordinator Barry Odom, who accepted the head coaching position at UNLV on December 6.